-Many health care organizations have already implemented a virtual health strategy, but the elements of these strategies vary.
+Many health care organisations have already implemented a virtual health strategy, but the elements of these strategies vary.
 Moreover, virtual health care is still in the early stages of development.
 Now is likely the time for health systems to put the right infrastructure and strategies in place and help ensure that appropriate technologies and platforms are integrated into the care delivery model.
-Health systems should also train their workforces to offer virtual services in a way that keeps the patient–clinician relationship at the center.
+Health systems should also train their workforces to offer virtual services in a way that keeps the patient–clinician relationship at the centre.
 This can help health systems offer a seamless experience for patients whether care is virtual or in-person.

 There are many compelling reasons for hospitals and health systems to implement virtual health.
-Leading the list are technological advances that are improving the ability of people to connect with each other.3 Patients, health systems, clinicians, and health plans can connect with each other through a variety of channels based on their communication and interaction preferences.
+Leading the list are technological advances that are improving the ability of people to connect with each other.3 Patients, health systems, clinicians and health plans can connect with each other through a variety of channels based on their communication and interaction preferences.

 Virtual health can enable continuous, connected care via digital and telecommunication technologies.
 Beyond simply enabling video visits, virtual health can complement or, as appropriate, substitute for in-person care.
-With applications designed to drive connected, coordinated care, virtual health can present a critical opportunity for health care organizations to increase access, improve the quality and value of care, and establish a competitive advantage.
-Engaging with clinicians and patients in a virtual manner to provide care and impact health includes, but is not limited to, patient-facing solutions such as video visits, remote monitoring, asynchronous visits, and medication adherence.
+With applications designed to drive connected, co-ordinated care, virtual health can present a critical opportunity for health care organisations to increase access, improve the quality and value of care, and establish a competitive advantage.
+Engaging with clinicians and patients in a virtual manner to provide care and impact health includes, but is not limited to, patient-facing solutions such as video visits, remote monitoring, asynchronous visits and medication adherence.
 It can also include clinician or provider-facing solutions such as virtual consults and virtual second opinions.

 The regulatory and reimbursement landscape has also improved.
 In its proposed rule for the 2019 Medicare Physician Fee Schedule, the Centers for Medicare and Medicaid Services (CMS) proposed that Medicare start paying for virtual check-ins (phone or video chat between patients and physicians), as well as paying for the time it takes a physician to review any images a patient texts to the office.4

-Among the most compelling reasons for the continued growth of virtual health is the mounting evidence of improved health outcomes, cost savings, and better access and increased convenience for patients.7 Studies have demonstrated that virtual health strategies can lead to a 14-percent reduction in length of hospital stays, and remote monitoring of patients (once they leave the hospital) can cut readmission rates.8 Adoption of virtual health could extend the reach of physicians and other care providers and could make care more convenient for patients.
+Among the most compelling reasons for the continued growth of virtual health is the mounting evidence of improved health outcomes, cost savings, and better access and increased convenience for patients.7 Studies have demonstrated that virtual health strategies can lead to a 14-per cent reduction in length of hospital stays and remote monitoring of patients (once they leave the hospital) can cut readmission rates.8 Adoption of virtual health could extend the reach of physicians and other care providers and could make care more convenient for patients.
 However, as health systems and health plans implement and refine their virtual health strategies, it can be critical that they consider the importance of integrating their virtual offerings with the patient’s existing care team.
 The information collected from a virtual visit should be shared seamlessly with the patient’s care team and combined into an integrated electronic health record.

 The reasons for adopting virtual care are compelling, but is the consumer on board?
 The Deloitte Center for Health Solutions conducted a nationally representative survey of US health care consumers from February to March 2018 to identify trends in consumer experience with virtual health.
 We describe our findings below.

-Consumers of all ages shop online (92 percent) and use online or mobile banking (83 percent) more often than for health-related activities such as refilling a prescription (59 percent) or monitoring fitness and health improvement goals (42 percent).
+Consumers of all ages shop online (92 per cent) and use online or mobile banking (83 per cent) more often than for health-related activities such as refilling a prescription (59 per cent) or monitoring fitness and health improvement goals (42 per cent).
 This could be because some people don’t have as many health care needs.
 It could be the apps and other solutions are not as user-friendly or effective.
 Certainly, health care needs are often complex: getting a diagnosis or making a treatment decision is typically more challenging than booking a flight.

-While smartphones, apps, and websites may not be able to help consumers take care of every health care need, technology can help them monitor their health and make informed decisions about their care.
-As technology improves, and as consumer demand increases, we can envision a world where technology can help with accurate diagnoses or provide the information needed to monitor and treat certain conditions.
+While smartphones, apps and websites may not be able to help consumers take care of every health care need, technology can help them monitor their health and make informed decisions about their care.
+As technology improves and as consumer demand increases, we can envision a world where technology can help with accurate diagnoses or provide the information needed to monitor and treat certain conditions.

-Currently, wearables and apps can help consumers track their health and fitness (for example, sleep quality, dietary goals, exercise), monitor vital statistics (blood pressure, pulse, breathing function), receive medication alerts or reminders, and measure, record, and transmit data about medications or treatments.
+Currently, wearables and apps can help consumers track their health and fitness (for example, sleep quality, dietary goals, exercise), monitor vital statistics (blood pressure, pulse, breathing function), receive medication alerts or reminders and measure, record and transmit data about medications or treatments.
 According to our survey results, consumers’ use and interest in these technologies has grown in every survey category.
-For example, more consumers are measuring fitness and health improvement (42 percent in 2018, up from 32 percent in 2016).
-Other categories saw less of an increase, but more consumers overall are using technology to monitor their health, refill prescriptions, receive medication alerts, and measure and transmit data about their health than in prior years.
+For example, more consumers are measuring fitness and health improvement (42 per cent in 2018, up from 32 per cent in 2016).
+Other categories saw less of an increase, but more consumers overall are using technology to monitor their health, refill prescriptions, receive medication alerts and measure and transmit data about their health than in prior years.

-Millennials (people born between 1982 to 1997) are far more likely to use technology (websites, smartphone/tablet applications, digital medical assistants, and personal medical devices or fitness monitors) for health care purposes than are people who were born before 1946 (see figure 1).
+Millennials (people born between 1982 to 1997) are far more likely to use technology (websites, smartphone/tablet applications, digital medical assistants and personal medical devices or fitness monitors) for health care purposes than are people who were born before 1946 (see figure 1).
 However, our survey results identified a segment of seniors who use technology in other aspects of their lives and are interested in using it to meet their health care needs.
 We discuss this group in a later section.

 A majority of consumers we surveyed are trying, or are interested in trying, virtual care.
-Although 77 percent of consumers have never tried a virtual visit, 57 percent are willing to try.
-Of those who have tried virtual visits, 77 percent report a high level of satisfaction (see figure 2).
-Consumers with a chronic condition, and those who said their conditions have a major impact on their lives, are even more likely to report high satisfaction with virtual visits.
+Although 77 per cent of consumers have never tried a virtual visit, 57 per cent are willing to try.
+Of those who have tried virtual visits, 77 per cent report a high level of satisfaction (see figure 2).
+Consumers with a chronic condition and those who said their conditions have a major impact on their lives, are even more likely to report high satisfaction with virtual visits.
 According to our survey results, most consumers who have common chronic diseases are highly satisfied with virtual visits.

 However, the survey findings suggest that there is room for improvement in the overall virtual visit experience (see figure 3).
-Only 53 percent of consumers thought the professional they saw during the virtual visit was as professional or knowledgeable as the professional they see during an in-person visit.
-Less than half (44 percent) of respondents said the wait time was shorter for a virtual visit.
+Only 53 per cent of consumers thought the professional they saw during the virtual visit was as professional or knowledgeable as the professional they see during an in-person visit.
+Less than half (44 per cent) of respondents said the wait time was shorter for a virtual visit.
 Only a third of respondents felt they received all the information they needed from the virtual visit.

 These findings suggest that hospitals and physician practices should consider training clinicians to conduct virtual visits.
-Prior research has shown that bedside manner is important to patient health.9 As more physician-patient interactions happen virtually, physicians and health systems might need to determine how to ensure an appropriate “webside manner.”10 This could include strategies for focusing on the patient during the virtual visit, conveying empathy and compassion, and communicating with the patient even while looking at data or notes and not making eye contact.
+Prior research has shown that bedside manner is important to patient health.9 As more physician-patient interactions happen virtually, physicians and health systems might need to determine how to ensure an appropriate “webside manner.”10 This could include strategies for focussing on the patient during the virtual visit, conveying empathy and compassion, and communicating with the patient even while looking at data or notes and not making eye contact.
 For many physicians, providing care without having the benefit of touch and personal interaction will be an adjustment.

-Convenience is often cited as a strong selling point for virtual visits, but our survey showed only about 44 percent of consumers reported their wait time was shorter.
+Convenience is often cited as a strong selling point for virtual visits, but our survey showed only about 44 per cent of consumers reported their wait time was shorter.
 If a physician is switching between in-person visits and virtual visits, the patient in the virtual visit might still have to wait.
 Some practices are beginning to have physicians conduct only virtual visits on certain days of the week so that the process is more seamless for patients.

 Consumers who have not yet tried virtual visits reported a range of reasons why:

-Looking ahead to future use (see figure 4), technology-savvy seniors were much more interested in using technology to measure fitness and health improvement goals than were the seniors who were not tech-savvy (54 percent vs. 13 percent).
+Looking ahead to future use (see figure 4), technology-savvy seniors were much more interested in using technology to measure fitness and health improvement goals than were the seniors who were not tech-savvy (54 per cent vs. 13 per cent).
 We saw a similar pattern when it came to future uses of other types of health technology:

-While about half of the consumers who use technology to track or monitor fitness or health improvement goals said they share this information with their doctors, seniors from this group are more likely to share (67 percent) than are millennials (59 percent).
+While about half of the consumers who use technology to track or monitor fitness or health improvement goals said they share this information with their doctors, seniors from this group are more likely to share (67 per cent) than are millennials (59 per cent).